Skippy-iskipi/AquaSync-Project/admin-panel/VERCEL_DEPLOYMENT_GUIDE.md

-# AquaSync Admin Panel - Vercel Deployment Guide
+c# AquaSync Admin Panel - Vercel Deployment Guide

 This guide will help you deploy your AquaSync Admin Panel to Vercel with both frontend and backend API.